 2501 Orient Rd., Suite D

 Statutory rape (aka sex involving a minor below the age of consent in Florida) is a serious felony criminal charge which (if convicted) can result in penalties of up to life in prison.
 Further, the stigma of statutory rape allegations can jeopardize your future aspirations, your career, and your reputation.
 If you are facing statutory rape charges, it is imperative that you speak with an attorney as soon as possible.

-The age-of-consent can be thought of as the minimum age at which an individual is said to be legally able to consent to participation in sexual activity.
-Under Florida law, it is said that children under the age of 18 are not legally able to consent to sexual activity, therefore such activity can lead to prosecution for statutory rape.
+The Age of Consent in Florida is 18.
+The age-of-consent is the minimum age at which an individual is legally able to consent to participation in sexual activity.
+Under Florida law, children under the age of 18 are not legally able to consent to sexual activity.
+Thus, such activity can lead to prosecution for statutory rape.

 Florida does have a “close-in-age” exemption.
 To prevent young lovers from being unjustly prosecuted for statutory rape, the law in Florida provides an exception allowing certain minors to have sexual relations with adults—provided they are relatively close in age.
 Under this exemption, minors aged 16 or 17 can lawfully engage in consensual sexual relations with adults who are under the age of 24.